George Oldfield (police officer)

 Godfrey Alexander Oldfield (10 October 1923 – 4 July 1985), known as George Oldfield, was a British police detective who finished his career as an Assistant Chief Constable with West Yorkshire Police.
-He is known for leading inquiries by the force into major crimes, including the M62 coach bombing and the 'Yorkshire Ripper' series of murders.
-The latter inquiry put great strain on his health.
+He is known for leading inquiries by the force into major crimes, including the M62 coach bombing and the 'Yorkshire Ripper' series of murders; the latter inquiry put great strain on his health.
+In recent years Oldfield's reputation has come under scrutiny, particularly concerning his two major cases, and has resulted in allegations of corruption and incompetence.

 Early life

-Oldfield was the youngest of the four children of Alice (née Jameson) (24 January 1898 – 9 October 1982) and Harry Oldfield (1898–1964).
-George's siblings included Douglas Oldfield (1919–1983) and Thomas Harrison Oldfield (1919–1976).
+Oldfield was born and raised in the farming community of Monk Fryston, a small village in the West Riding of Yorkshire a few miles from Castleford.
+His siblings included twin brothers.
 He attended Archbishop Holgate's School in York.
 During his time there he became known by the name George, as he had disliked his birth name of 'Godfrey'.
 Throughout his life his family called him 'Goff'.
-In 1954 Oldfield married Margaret Curtis.
-They had four children, Judith, who died in 1962, of leukemia aged 6, Gillian, Philip and Christopher.
+In 1954 Oldfield married Margaret Curtis; they had four children, one of whom died of leukaemia.

 Oldfield joined the West Riding Police in 1947, specialising in the Criminal Investigation Department (CID), where he rose through the ranks.
+Oldfield was said to have possessed a gruff and blunt personality.